Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/Activities/04_takefive/unsolved/readme.md

   4. Create three files inside the `Internal_Investigation_Employee_A` folder:
       * `email_evidence`
       * `log_evidence`
       * `web_evidence`

-  5. Delete the file called `web_evidence`, as you have realized Candy Corp has no web logs captured.
+  5. Delete the file called `web_evidence` as you realized Wonka has no web logs captured.
   6. Display (list) all the files created.
   7. Clear the terminal window.

 **Hint:** Don't be afraid to ask your neighbor or TA for help if you're having trouble with a command.

 ---

-© 2023 edX Boot Camps LLC.
+© 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.